albanm/live-blanket/README.md

     <script src="https://rawgit.com/alex-seville/blanket/v1.1.7/dist/qunit/blanket.min.js" data-cover-adapter="https://rawgit.com/albanm/live-blanket/master/live-blanket.js" data-cover-only="//.*/" data-cover-timeout="10000"></script>

-Use the webpage, then open the javascript console in the developper tools of your browser and execute this line of code:

-    liveBlanket();
+Then open it and follow instructions from the box that should appear at the top of your page.